NINAD-17/Data-Structures-and-Algorithms/Strings/readme.md

 - But to store many characters we need character array.
 - String is 1 dimentional character array.
 Ex. `|a|b|c|d|e|f|`.

-In `int arr[10];` arr will store address of 1st element of that array.
+In `int arr[10];` 'arr' will store address of 1st element of that array.
 And by that base address we can traverse entire array.
 Similary for char,
-`char ch[10];` to make character array. ch will store address of 1st element of character array.
+`char ch[10];` to make character array. 'ch' will store address of 1st element of character array.
 And by that base address we can traverse entire char array.

 To take input for character array,
 ```